dexon-foundation/workshop-dapp-development/09_sync_contract_data_by_observing_transactions/README.md

 ```js
 {name: "update", types: [], inputs: []}
 ```
+- `name` is the function name
+- `types` are parameter types
+- `inputs` will be the actual data passed to the function

 Awesome!
 From now on whoever calls our contract we will know immediately.

+## And what now?

+The above way gives us some pros and cons

+### pros
+- We don't need to keep emitting events and still keeps the reactivity
+  - Dapp will know by itself
+  - It speed up contract development a bit
+  - Save some gas
+  - Of course we still log events which are meant to be logged
+- We don't rely on events but we don't need to poll
+- You can now design your data syncing strategy
+  - Easily defined the minimum variables to update if a certain function is called
+  - and you can do it for events we well

+### Cons
+- Extra computation
+  - May be okay for current Ethereum because the TPS isn't that high
+  - DEXON is aimed to be high TPS and low latency so that computation effort could be huge
+  - JavaScript is running in single thread, we have to make sure it won't block other tasks

+so maybe we should move it to different thread?

+When `wsHandler` is initiated it start receiving lots of data.
+You can use Chrome's developer tool and examine the data transmission.
+Modern browsers supports [web worker](https://developer.mozilla.org/zh-TW/docs/Web/API/Web_Workers_API/Using_web_workers) which runs tasks in a different thread so it will not block the main thread (for example, UI update might be smoother).
+We can move the subscription of `newBlockHeaders` into web worker and only notify the main thread if there's something we are interested in.
+Even more, if we move the entire websocket part into another thread our dapp will less likely to be janky.
+We should always be fully prepared so when DEXON reaches super high TPS we will still be alright 🚀🚀🚀 🌕